deKoder-ai/django_taska_v01/README.md

 The close button should only be visible in mobile mode (screen width 650px or less).
 You should use a combination of html, css, and js to achieve this.
 The code should be written in separate files.
 Do you have any questions to help clarify what I want you to do or any suggestions to improve this prompt before we begin coding?

+__Prompt Components

+Please label each of your replies with a unique slug to aid in referring back to specific replies later.
+These do not need to be human understandable.

+Please number each of your questions individually.

+Please use two spaces to indent and single quotes in any code you write.

+Any html, css, and js should be written to separate files.

+Do not write any code until you are sure you understand the request.

+Please ask as many questions as you need to help clarify what I intend to do and/or give suggestions for improvements to my prompt.

+Do you have any further questions to clarify my intentions?

+Let's do some cleaning up in the rest of the app.
+I have some questions:
+1. Is index.html still required?